CakeCrusher/tech-int-cheat-backend/README.md

 # Get started
-1. create a `.env` file wil the content of `.env-example` filled in with your own values
+1. create a `.env` file wil the content of `.env-example` filled in with your own values you will need an [open api key](https://github.com/CakeCrusher/tech-int-cheat-backend)
 2. run nodeAPI or flaskAPI